takuoki/google-calendar-sync/README.md

 curl --location --request POST 'http://localhost:8080/api/sync/sample@sample.com/'
 ```

-- The first time, all data from the past week will be synchronized, and from the second time onwards, only the differential data will be synchronized.
+- The first time, all data since 1 week ago will be synchronized, and from the second time onwards, only the differential data will be synchronized.

 5. Connect to the database and check the results.